Meta-Learning Biologically Plausible Plasticity Rules with Random Feedback Pathways: Methods

-\section{Models}
+\subsection{Models}

 Figure~\ref{fig:benchmarks} performs a 10-way classification on the MNIST dataset, with images resized to $28\times28$ dimensions.
 The model is a 5-layer fully connected neural network with dimensions 784-170-130-100-70-47.
-Hidden layers use the softplus activation function (Eq.~\ref{eq:sp}) with $\beta=10$.
+Hidden layers use the softplus activation function

+with $\beta=10$.
 The output layer uses the softmax activation function.
-Figures~\ref{fig:F_pseudo}~-~\ref{fig:F_eHebb} and~\ref{fig:F_Oja}~-~\ref{fig:F_pool} perform 5-way classification on the EMNIST dataset.
+Figures~\ref{fig:F_pseudo}~-~\ref{fig:F_eHebb} and~\ref{fig:F_Oja}~-~\ref{fig:orth} perform 5-way classification on the EMNIST dataset.
 These figures use the same architecture as Fig.~\ref{fig:benchmarks}.
 For Tab.~\ref{tab:F_eHebb_alignment}, the model conducts a 5-way classification on the EMNIST dataset with an image size of $28\times28$.
 The model is a 3-layer fully connected neural network with dimensions 784-130-70-47.
 Like the rest of the paper, hidden layers use softplus non-linearity with $\beta=10$, while the output layer uses softmax.

-For the fixed feedback pathway problem, feedback connections and weights are initialized to random values that are not equal.
-For both symmetric and fixed feedback models, connections are reinitialized using the Xavier method~\cite{glorot2010understanding} at the beginning of each meta-learning episode.
+\revb{In the fixed feedback pathway problem, the weights and feedback connections are initially set to random values that differ from each other.
+Both symmetric and fixed feedback models utilize the Xavier method~\cite{glorot2010understanding} to re-initialize forward and backward connections at the start of each meta-learning episode.}